HE201931/RASPBERRY_PICO_ELEC/README.md

 This project aims to
 * Fetch a distance from ultrasonic probe with a raspberry pico
 * send fetched distance to serial port and process data received
-* turn on/off some diodes depending on distance limit
+* turn on/off some diodes depending on boundary distance
-* set a distance limit
+* set a boundary distance

 ## Languages used